3 Bedroom Home in Morganton - $219,900

 Most Popular

+One person is dead after a crash at the intersection of Sanford And Kirksey drives and Lenoir Road in Morganton late Thursday night.

-A Nebo man will spend the next 30 years in federal prison after he was sentenced for abusing an infant to produce child pornography.
+CHARLOTTE — A Morganton man will spend more than 13 years in prison after he was sentenced for a federal child porn charge.

-A woman has filed a lawsuit against Burke County Public Schools for sexual assaults she says were committed by two school employees in the 1970s.

-When Morganton Public Safety Officer Joseph Jones started his shift on Oct.
-17, 2019, it was a night like any other.
+Three people were charged late last month after a search of a home turned up methamphetamine and heroin.

+Three people were transported to a local hospital after a Thursday afternoon crash on East Union Street.